 In 1986, Tarlton Law Library began collecting and publishing the oral histories of oustanding alumni and faculty members.
 In 2005 it became clear that the collection warranted its own series, and with the publication of an interview with alumnus Joe Jamail (UT Law 1953), the series was born.
 Each year the library strives to add two edited volumes to this growing collection, and so preserve the history and legacy of outstanding members of the UT Law School community in their own words.

 New!
-No. 14 Stanley M. Johanson: An Oral History Interview.
-William J. Chriss, interviewer.
-Austin: Jamail Center for Legal Research, 2012.
-Press release.
+No. 15 John J. Sampson: An Oral History Interview.
+Megan M. Blair, interviewer.
+Austin: Jamail Center for Legal Research, 2014 Press release.

 Faculty Publication Newsletter